Ascentis funding information and advice for FE and skills providers

 1061 or moreVery large provision (3)£6602£7395£8583£10564£11356

-Some qualifications have their funding values set as a matter of policy, e,g.
-GCSEs, A levels Functional Skills and Access to HE Diplomas, e.g. Ascentis Access to HE Diplomas is funded at a base rate of £3,022.
+Some qualifications had their funding values set as a matter of policy, e.g. GCSEs, A levels Functional Skills and Access to HE Diplomas, e.g. Ascentis Access to HE Diplomas is funded at a base rate of £3,022.

 Figure 3 Qualifications that have their funding band set as a matter of policy

-Qualification PW A (unweighted)PW B LowPW C Medium PW D High PW E or G Specialist
+Qualification PW A Base (unweighted)PW B LowPW C Medium PW D High PW E or G Specialist

 GCE AS-level £724£811£941£1159-